bartek-fecko/fullstackapp/README.md

 user sytem:
    - adding and updating user profile
    - image or user first letter as placeholder if img not
-   - skeleton lodaer when waiting for users
+   - skeleton loader when waiting for users
+   - uploading and changing user image

-Displaying errors, and sucessful messages
+Displaying errors, and sucessful messages for all informations.

+project uses final-form, material-ui, express, ts, react, redux, saga

 Preview: https://herokusadfdsf.herokuapp.com/

 You can log in with this login and password, or create your own:
 login: bartlomiej.fecko@gmail.com password: bartek

-project uses final-form, material-ui, express, ts, react, redux,

 project uses enviroment variables: